ziniagaba/Marketing-Retail-Analytics-RFM/README.md

 # Marketing Analytics-RFM
-Customer Segmentation using RFM Analytics
+Customer Segmentation using RFM Analytics using KNIME.